 There are many options to enjoy the spectacular city vista from high in the sky.

-The most popular is from the Saigon Skydeck at the 49th floor of the 262m tall Bitexco Financial Tower, one of the nation’s iconic landmark building.
+The most popular is from the Saigon Skydeck on the 49th floor of the 262m tall Bitexco Financial Tower, one of the nation’s iconic landmark building.

 It’s open until 2130 hours, so it’s possible from here to see the stunning 360-degree panorama of the city under lights.